Elden Francis Curtiss: Early life

-Curtiss furthered his studies at Fordham University in New York City, at the University of Portland in Portland, Oregon, and at the University of Notre Dame in Notre Dame, Indiana, acquiring a Master of Divinity degree and a master of arts degree in education administration.
-Curtiss served as director of information and as superintendent of schools in the Diocese of Baker.
+Curtiss furthered his studies at Fordham University in New York City, at the University of Portland in Portland, Oregon, and at the University of Notre Dame in Notre Dame, Indiana, acquiring a Master of Divinity degree and a Master of Arts degree in education administration.
+Curtiss served as director of information and as superintendent of schools in the diocese.
 In 1970, he joined the faculty of Mount Angel Seminary in Saint Benedict, Oregon; in 1972, he was appointed president-rector of the seminary.